DaveKaretnyk/parsing-utils2/check-python27/readme.txt

 The grammar was developed by taking the Python 3.3 grammar from Bart Kiers:
 	https://github.com/bkiers/python3-parser
 Then diffing the official 2.7 grammar specification against the 3.3 specification to figure out what changes were needed.
+The grammar contains embedded actions (written in Java) so can only be used with Java as the target language.

 Setup
 -----